SANS Cyber Safari 2023 To Power Saudi Vision 2030 With Elite Cybersecurity Training In Riyadh

+Attendees will gain unparalleled practical cybersecurity experience to deal with evolving threats.

-SANS Institute , the global leader in cybersecurity training and certifications, has announced the SANS Cyber Safari 2023 training programme to be held at the JW Marriot Hotel Riyadh from October 7 to 19, 2023.
+Riyadh, Saudi Arabia: SANS Institute, the global leader in cybersecurity training and certifications, has announced the SANS Cyber Safari 2023 training programme to be held at the JW Marriot Hotel Riyadh from October 7 to 19, 2023.
 As the largest cybersecurity training event in Saudi Arabia, SANS Cyber Safari offers participants a comprehensive suite of courses, spanning from endpoint security and threat detection to cloud penetration testing and adept incident handling.

 Due to the rapid evolution of new technologies and the increasing complexity of cyber threats in the Middle East, there is a significant skills gap in the cybersecurity industry.
 To address this, organizations need to focus on increasing cybersecurity education and training through industry certification programs, while also creating a supportive work environment that emphasizes ongoing training and development opportunities.
 SANS Institute has been working closely with different government entities across many nations in the GCC region as well as globally on setting up such programs that help narrow the gap.